Jennifer Fitzpatrick’s Leading Role in Telling the Stories of Humboldt

 From spoken word stories in oral cultures to the most rigorous printed historical tomes: stories are how humans remember, understand, and share culture.
 Since ancient times, those who tell stories in a memorable way are highly valued in a community.

 In Humboldt, Jennifer Fitzpatrick is passionate about ensuring the Stories of Humboldt are shared.
-A Director of Cultural Services for the City of Humboldt, she has been involved in curating Stories of Humboldt, and exhibit featuring stories collected from local residents that showcase some unique aspect of the community.
+A Director of Cultural Services for the City of Humboldt, she has been involved in curating Stories of Humboldt, an exhibit featuring stories collected from local residents that showcase some unique aspects of the community.

 In fact, the Stories exhibit marks the culmination of an ongoing strategy Fitzpatrick has led to modernize the Humboldt and District Museum.
 She explains, “Our long-term goal is to re-design the museum to show the evolution of the Humboldt area by telling the stories that have impacted our community’s development along the way.
 We focus on those stories unique to the Humboldt community.”

 To determine those stories, she initiated community engagement and opportunities.
 “We asked people to identify traditions, people, and events for further research.
 It’s been ongoing for years.
 People continue to donate artifacts and share stories, and we continue to move toward reflecting everyday life in the community through culturally relevant exhibits.”

 “History is happening now, and museums are contemporary places that can share the evolution of their communities.
 Local events, whether past or present, affect the lives of the people here in many ways, including how our city develops.” ~ Jennifer Fitzpatrick